Bet365619/ITRY/README.md

 As a result, you will have a Node-RED Starter Kit application connected to the IBM IoT platform.As a result, you will have a Node-RED Starter Kit application connected to the IBM IoT platform.

 ### Step 2 Add a device that will send MQTT messages to the IBM Watson IoT Platform
-1.After completing the setup in step 1, the  IBM Watson IoT Platform console is opened.
+1. After completing the setup in step 1, the  IBM Watson IoT Platform console is opened.
 ![IOT Platform](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT-Platform.jpg)
 An organisation id is being assigned to your app, as shown in the picture labelled as 1.
 ![IOT-Label1](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT-1.png)